HAVE A HAPPY DAY!

 “All it can say is no!”

-And then it simply unraveled.
-Will began to look for another job for when his classes would be over and had to hurry away after History to go on interviews.
-The week before Christmas vacation, they went a last time to the Hole.
+Then it unraveled.
+Will began to look for another job for when his classes would be over and had to hurry away after British History to go on interviews.
+The week before Christmas break, we went a last time to the Hole.
 He seemed resigned to what would be.
-Sophie tried to memorize his face.
-“Time was just out of joint for us from the beginning,” she said.
+I tried to memorize his face.
+“Time was out of joint for us from the beginning,” I began.
 “I guess,” he said.
-The buddy who was learning German from a prostitute came by and Will invited him to sit with us.
-They talked about the baby coming, and the job market, and it was almost as if Sophie weren’t there at all.
+The buddy who was learning German from a prostitute came by; Will invited him to sit with us.
+They talked about the baby coming, and the job market, and it was almost as if I weren’t there at all.
 At the end of the last History class, Will said he had to go.
-He was still wearing his purple sweater.
-Sophie was getting fond of it, now that she would probably never see it again.
-He put out his hand half way and then took it back and gave a little wave goodbye instead.
-She nodded and turned quickly, before he did.
-She wasn’t going to stand there and watch him walk away from me.
+He was still wearing his navy blue sweater.
+I was getting fond of it, now that I would never see it again.
+He put his hand out half way, then took it back and gave a little wave goodbye.
+I nodded and turned quickly, before he did.
+I wasn’t going to stand there and watch him walk away from me.

 Maybe it would work out.